champagnealexandre/alexandrechampagne.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD candidate in astrophysics at the Université de Montréal’s physics department.
 My research interests include statistical physics of complex systems, major evolutionary transitions and the origin of life.
-I am a member of the [Origin of Life Early-career Network](https://oolen.org/).
+I am a member of the [Centre for Research in Astrophysics of Quebec (CRAQ)](http://craq-astro.ca/?lang=en) and the [Origin of Life Early-career Network](https://oolen.org/).
+I also maintain a [digest](research-digest/) of papers published related to the origin of life.

 In my free time, I run, bike, do yoga, code some more, and then read a bit more too.
 I also love to travel.
 Sometimes I sleep.

 {{< icon name="download" pack="fas" >}} You can also download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.